shivoham8/Image-Slider-Showcase/README.md

 ## Also, I clicked all these pics. :)

+## Support

+If you find this project helpful and would like to support its development, consider [buying me a coffee!](https://www.buymeacoffee.com/ajay.gupta)

 ## Contributing

 Contributions are welcome!
 If you have suggestions, bug reports, or want to add new features, please follow these steps: